Request Quote » Request Quote »

 Figure 4: Bending failure in sheet metal plate without considering grain direction Figure 4: Bending failure in sheet metal plate without considering grain direction

-Advantages of DFM and DFMA:
+Advantages of DFM and DFMA

-• Improves manufacturing speed by more than 30%
+• Improve manufacturing speed by over 30%

-Eliminated manufacturing rework using DFM rules for a stairlift manufacturer
+• Eliminate manufacturing rework using DFM rules

-Model Based Definition (MBD) Approach
+Model-Based Definition (MBD) Approach

-Advancement in tools like SolidWorks ensures incorporation of high level of manufacturing and quality information in models.
-They have provisions to annotate models with product manufacturing information and create single source of truth for all design and manufacturing stakeholders.
-By saving all information in one place, this concept has a significant potential to meet the needs of Industry 4.0.
+Advancement in tools like SolidWorks ensures incorporation of a high level of manufacturing and quality information in models.
+They have provisions to annotate models with product manufacturing information and create a single source of truth for all design and manufacturing stakeholders.
+By saving all information in one place, this concept has significant potential to meet the needs of Industry 4.0.

 Figure 6: MBD representation of a sheet metal plate Figure 6: MBD representation of a sheet metal plate

-A complete set of product information for manufacturing and suppliers such as quality measurement, tolerances, other footnotes etc. is communicated using a comprehensive 3D model.
-This is called the Model Based Definition (MBD) approach.
+A complete set of product information for manufacturing and suppliers, such as quality measurement, tolerances, other footnotes, etc., is communicated using a comprehensive 3D model.
+This is called the Model-Based Definition (MBD) approach.

-Advantages of MBD:
+Advantages of MBD

 • Improve speed from design to manufacturing by more than 80%

-• Effective ways of representing parts or products to all stakeholders including customers
+• Effective ways of representing parts or products to all stakeholders, including customers

 • Enhance downstream/upstream coordination and communication for improved quality